-5.6.4 Automatic seed rate increase (optional)
+5.7.4 Automatic seed rate increase (optional)

-The coulter pressure and the exact following harrow pressure can be adapted to the soil during operation in the event of a change from normal soil to heavy soil and vice versa.
+The coulter pressure and the exact following harrow pressure can be adapted to the soil during operation when changing from normal soil to heavy soil and vice versa.
 Hydraulic adjustment of the coulter pressure and the exact following harrow pressure is required.

 Automatic increase of the seed rate can be switched on.
-The ISOBUS system and an adjustable sensor (Fig. 41/1) on the hydraulic coulter pressure adjustment unit are required.
+A control terminal with job computer and an adjustable sensor (Fig. 42/1) on the coulter pressure adjustment unit are required.

-The control terminal serves to enter the desired rate increase in increments of 5%.
+The control terminal serves to enter the desired rate increase in 5 %-increments.

-If the desired rate increase is set to 0% on the control terminal, the seed rate remains unchanged if the coulter pressure increases.
+If the desired rate increase is set to 0 % on the control terminal, the seed rate remains unchanged when the coulter pressure increases.

-5.6.5 Seed pre-metering
+5.7.5 Seed pre-metering